open-telemetry/semantic-conventions/docs/attributes-registry/db.md

 ---

-`db.system` has the following list of well-known values.
+`db.provider.name` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|